Bachelor of Science with Honours

 The module enhances the understanding of functions, principles and sustainable methods in the design and construction of buildings, and develops greater awareness of the role of building technology and its interactive nature.
 Teaching methods include lectures supported by tutorials and case studies.

-This module covers introductory design of sub-structures, super-structures, and their elements made from; timber, steel, reinforced concrete, masonry, and aims to develop an awareness of the design and production imperatives involved in practical construction situations.
+This module enhances the understanding of structural design of sub-structures, super-structures, and their elements made from; timber, steel, reinforced concrete, masonry, and aims to develop an awareness of the design and production imperatives involved in practical construction situations.
+Teaching methods include lectures supported by tutorials.

 The increasing complexity of construction projects demands a significant change in the way the industry operates and in the way in which it is managed.
 This module aims to equip students with a range of specialist management knowledge and skills; adapted and applied within a construction management context.
 The module brings together the three components of operations, site and personnel management to provide a range of skills, which encompass the field of construction management.
 The student will develop a sound knowledge of the workings of an organisation and as a result be able to play their part in optimising the efficiency and effectiveness of a construction company.